rootstrap/blog/content/HTTPS is not enough - Pablo Blanco.md

 **headers**.
-Many SSL-related vulnerabilities can be mitigated with a special type of headers, called security headers that can tell browsers how to treat content on a web page such as “whitelist certain types of content from trusted sites” or “only load this site over HTTPS”, for this particular vulnerabilities there are 2 types of headers we can use, **HSTS** and **CSP**.
+Many SSL-related vulnerabilities can be mitigated with a special type of headers, called security headers that can tell browsers how to treat content on a web page such as “whitelist certain types of content from trusted sites” or “only load this site over HTTPS”, for these particular vulnerabilities there are 2 types of headers we can use, **HSTS** and **CSP**.

 ### HTTP Strict Transport Security (HSTS)